 The only issues that shall retain the requirement for at least a 67% affirmative vote are: (1) the termination of the common interest community and (2) a situation where the Association votes not to repair, or replace a GCE or LCE and if an LCE, all the unit owners whose LCE will not be repaired or replaced must consent to this.

-Ballot Instructions

-If the Board approves the proposed changes and forwards the changes to the Association membership for a vote, the ballot should include the address and legal description of each Unit, the name of the unit owner and an instruction to vote “For” or “Against.”

-The committee recommends a 14-day voting period.
-The ballot will need to include instructions on how, where to return the ballot and by when (including a time) and to whom.
-This vote can be completed by email or mail.
-Pursuant to the Association’s Bylaws, Section 4.15, in order to meet the quorum requirements, at least 20% of the total votes in the Association must be collected from members.

-The vote must be counted in compliance with the current Declaration, where the number of votes are determined by the number of bedrooms within each Unit.
-Approval of this Second Amendment to the Declaration shall occur if 67% or more of the total votes in the Association are cast in favor of the amendment, There are 61 bedrooms within the Association’s seven buildings and 25 units.
-Therefore, an affirmative

-vote requires a minimum of 41 votes in favor of the proposed changes.
-The vote allocation by Unit is below.

 Next Steps

 If the Association’s membership votes to approve the proposed changes to the Declaration, the following steps need to be completed before the changes can take effect.